coffeeandc0d3/pseudo-border-color-margins/README.md

 Snaps windows into respective corners.
 Might look like a confusing shortcut but it plays nicely with the first one ergonommically.

-Note: GTK applications will not have a correct 'active' color of the soft red.
+Note: * GTK applications will not have a correct 'active' color of the soft red.
 This is due to needing client-side rendering or something that GTK is built around.
 What this means is your GTK apps will always have the inactive border color - mint green in this case.

+* The transparency in the below image isn't in this script, see https://github.com/ibhagwan/picom for how to get it if you're interested :)

 ![faux-border-colors](https://user-images.githubusercontent.com/31811490/158075168-4eac0bc5-76db-488d-8b42-bc4df596f772.png)